Brining Chicken

 Instructions

-- In a large pan over medium high heat, add the water, salt and brown sugar.
-Give a stir to mix together.
+- Add the water, salt, and brown sugar to a large pan over medium-high heat.
+Stir to combine.
 Bring the mixture to a boil, stirring to dissolve the sugar and salt.
 Remove from heat and let the liquid cook down to room temperature.

-- After the liquid cools down, I put the brine into one of those plastic containers with a tight fitting lid and cool down to 40°F in the refrigerator.
-You want the meat and the brine to be close to the same temperature while brining.
+- After the liquid cools down, I put the brine into one of those plastic containers with a tight-fitting lid and refrigerated it to 40°F. You want the meat and the brine to be close to the same temperature while brining.
 This helps with the infusion of flavor.

 Sunny